- 555 University Avenue, Clinic 9, Burton Wing, Main Floor

 About the Clinic

 The Diabetes Clinic provides care to children and adolescents who have type 1, type 2 and other types of diabetes.
-We provide a team approach to diabetes management.
-The diabetes team includes diabetes nurse educators, physicians, dietitians, social workers.
+We provide a team approach to initial and ongoing care that includes diabetes nurse educators, physicians, dietitians, social workers.
 This interprofessional team will work together with you and your family to comprehensive diabetes management and follow-up.

 - Your child’s insulin pump (if applicable)